Pinoy Big Brother: Celebrity Collab Edition

-Pinoy Big Brother: Celebrity Collab Edition is the third celebrity season and the eighteenth overall season of the Philippine reality show Pinoy Big Brother.
-The season premiered on March 9, 2025, on GMA Network.
-The cast featured celebrities from the talent agencies Star Magic and Sparkle GMA Artist Center competing as duos, a first in the series.
+The third season of the reality game show Pinoy Big Brother: Celebrity Edition, subtitled Collab, stylized as Celebrity Collab Edition, aired on GMA Network for 119 days from March 9 to July 5, 2025.

+This season featured celebrities from the talent agencies Star Magic and Sparkle GMA Artist Center competing as duos, a first in the series.
 As part of a collaboration between ABS-CBN Studios, the franchise holder, and GMA Network, the season was the first to air on the latter channel.
 The show was presented by a roster of hosts led by Bianca Gonzalez, including new hosts Gabbi Garcia and Mavy Legaspi.

-The season ended on July 5, after 119 days and having featured 20 housemates along with several houseguests.
-Brent Manalo and Mika Salamanca were named the winners at the finale held at the New Frontier Theater, with Ralph De Leon and Will Ashley as first runners-up.
-Celebrity Collab Edition is the longest non-regular season of the franchise, surpassing Teen Edition 4 by 28 days.
+After 119 days, Brent Manalo and Mika Salamanca were named the winners at the finale held at the New Frontier Theater, with Ralph De Leon and Will Ashley as first runners-up.
+Celebrity Collab Edition was the longest non-regular season of the franchise, surpassing Teen Edition 4 by 28 days, until it was surpassed by the succeeding season by eight days.